Header image courtesy of Lao Ma (via Shutterstock)

 Chinese New Year may be a time to spend with family, but we should share the festivities and goodwill with everyone we meet.
 Here are some general Chinese New Year greetings that can be used to greet everyone, from your parents to security guards and strangers you come across during this auspicious season.

 Pronunciation: San1 nin4 faai3 lok6; xīn nián kuài lè

 Pronunciation: Fu2 nin4 daai6 gat1; hǔ nián dà jí

 Pronunciation: Maan6 si6 jyu4 ji3; wàn shì rú yì

 Pronunciation: Gat1 coeng4 jyu4 yi3; jí xiáng rú yì

 Meaning: I wish you good fortune on all of your desires.

 Pronunciation: Sam1 soeng2 si6 sing4; xīn xiǎng shì chéng

 Meaning: May your heart’s desires come true.

-After a year of face masks and hand sanitisers, it’s no surprise that we’re all looking for a breakthrough in Covid-19 news.
-Together, we can fight the virus, starting with some Chinese New Year greetings focused around health and well-being.
+After three years of face masks and hand sanitisers, it’s no surprise that we’re all looking for good health, starting with some Chinese New Year greetings centred around health and well-being.
 Hopefully, this year will bring us only health and happiness!